-Some allow them to travel with you in the cabin, while others insist on putting them in the hold.
-Where your pet travels may be determined by its size and weight, with smaller animals being allowed in the cabin with you.
+Some airlines allow your pet to travel with you in the cabin, while others insist on putting them in the hold.
+Bear in mind that, occasionally, how your pet travels may be determined by size and weight, with only smaller animals being allowed in the cabin with you.

 Can I take my pet on a ferry?

 Depending on the company, pets should be able to travel by ferry if they have an up-to-date animal healthcare certificate (or valid pet passport if it was issued in an EU country or Northern Ireland.)

 The costs and requirements vary not only from company to company but also from route to route.
 Some ferry operators, in fact, have different rules or rates according to the crossing.